Legal Services Refugee Resettlement Other Resources

 Hours of Operation: Mon - Fri 8:00 am - 4:00 pm

 REMEMBER!Only attorneys or accredited representatives can give you legal advice about which USCIS forms to submit.
 Notary publics, immigration consultants and businesses are not able to give immigration legal advice.
 If you are not sure what immigration benefits to apply for or which USCIS forms you need to file, then you may need to seek immigration legal advice.
 For more information on immigration fraud CLICK HERE or Watch a video: The Wrong Help Can Hurt: Be Aware of Immigration Scams

 Refugee Resettlement and Background Information

-The Cultural Orientation Resource Center (COR) provides many important orientation resources for refugee newcomers and service providers throughout the United States and overseas.
-This includes lesson plans, educational tools, multimedia recordings, and numerous publications providing key information about various refugee populations.
+The Cultural Orientation Resource Center (COR) provides many important orientation resources for refugee newcomers and service providers, including, lesson plans, educational tools, multimedia recordings, and numerous publications providing key information about various refugee populations.
 These publications include a population's history, culture, religion, language, education, resettlement needs, and demographic information.
+Following are some examples: